 Toddlers seem to have two modes: ticking time bombs or, a giggling ball of energy.
 It is for this reason that toddlerhood can be hard to navigate (for kids and parents alike).
 Just like you and me, toddlers have their own rationale.
 If I am fully honest, their rationale rarely lines up with ours, making it much harder.
 Almost all toddlers are this way, but some parents fall into raising a spirited child.
 Raising children with a strong-willed temperament can be a lot of hard work but it can be done.

 Raising a Spirited Toddler

 If you are raising a toddler like this, you know exactly what I am talking about.
-You may even be here because you are looking up difficult toddler temperament and what to do.
-If you ask yourself “Why is my toddler so difficult?” or feel like you are having constant power struggles on a constant basis, this may be a hint that you are raising a spirited toddler.
+You may even be here because you find yourself looking up “difficult toddler temperament”, “strong willed children”, and “what to do about these negative behaviors”.
+If you ask yourself “Why is my toddler so difficult?” or feel like you are having constant power struggles on a constant basis, this may be a hint and characteristics of a strong willed child!

 So what is the secret for raising a spirited toddler?

 The secret is discerning the reasons for the difficult toddler temperament.
 If you can identify the specific reasons (which may even change on a day-to-day basis, or an hour-to-hour basis depending on how spirited your toddler is) that you are seeing difficult toddler temperament, noticing that is over half the battle to working with your child.